The following sections provide information on this position:

 - Keep agency administrator informed of incident status.

-- Ensure incident Status Summary (ICS Form 209, 8 KB PDF*) is completed and forwarded to appropriate higher authority.
+- Ensure incident Status Summary (DOCX) is completed and forwarded to appropriate higher authority.

 - Order the demobilization of the incident when appropriate.